JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/2_Blockchain_Architecture/3_Distributed_ledger_technology.md

 ## Question:
 when the system check the data consistency?
+>Before the block put into blockchain.